business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Small Business Administration loans

-• 7(a) loan program: By far the most basic and popular loan the SBA offers is the 7(a) loan.
-These loans can be used for a variety of things, including working capital, to purchase real estate, acquire or expand, and even refinance existing debt.
+• 7(a) loan program: The 7(a) loan is the SBA’s most basic and popular option.
+These loans can be used for various purposes, including working capital, real estate purchases, business acquisition and expansion, and even refinancing existing debt.

 • CDC/504 loan program: The 504 loan program gives businesses a long-term fixed rate for major assets like real estate and equipment.
-The SBA generally provides 40% of the loan, while an approved lender covers as much as 50%.
-The borrower then has to put up the remaining percentage.
-The maximum 504 loan is $5.5 million, and details are negotiable to include 10- or 20-year maturity terms.
+The SBA generally provides 40 percent of the loan, while an approved lender covers as much as 50 percent.
+The borrower must put up the remaining percentage.
+The maximum 504 loan is $5.5 million; details are negotiable to include 10- or 20-year maturity terms.

-• Disaster loans: Finally, there are SBA disaster loans.
-These loans – which max out at $2 million – can be used to purchase, repair or replace assets destroyed in a declared disaster.
+• Disaster loans: SBA disaster loans max out at $2 million and can be used to purchase, repair or replace assets destroyed in a declared disaster.

-If you are thinking about applying for an SBA loan, be prepared for the approval process to take a bit of time.
-To speed up the process, gather all your documentation before filling out the loan application.
-Many lenders that specialize in SBA loans are willing to walk you through the process, including Truist.
-Learn more in our full review of Truist.
+Many lenders that specialize in SBA loans will walk you through the process, including Truist.
+Learn more in our review of Truist.

 2. Traditional loans

 SBA loans are great – if you qualify.
-However, traditional loans offer even more opportunities for people who don’t meet the requirements or need something more flexible.
-Here are some different types of traditional loans.
+However, traditional loans offer even more opportunities for borrowers who don’t meet the requirements or need something more flexible.
+Traditional loans include the following:

-• Equipment loan financing: A lot of small businesses simply need a loan for equipment.
-With an equipment loan, you can purchase anything from tablets for your employees to new machinery in the warehouse and make monthly payments on the items instead of having to fork over all of the cash at once.
+• Equipment loan financing: Some small businesses need a loan to purchase necessary equipment.
+An equipment loan allows you to purchase anything from tablets for your employees to new machinery in the warehouse.
+You’ll make monthly payments instead of paying cash upfront.

-• Line of credit: If your business is more unpredictable and you need cash some months but not other months, a line of credit is perfect.
-It just sits there until you need it, and you can take out just the amount you need.
+• Line of credit: Some businesses have unpredictable sales and need cash at various times.
+In this situation, a line of credit is perfect.
+It’s there if and when you need it, and you borrow only what you need.

-• Working capital loan: For many small businesses, the cyclical nature of revenue means there are some months when there isn’t enough money to keep the lights on.
-A working capital loan is a short-term solution that enables you to temporarily infuse cash into your business while you find ways to bring in more revenue.
+• Working capital loan: For many small businesses, revenue is cyclical, meaning some months are lean.
+A working capital loan is a short-term solution that temporarily infuses cash into your business while you find ways to generate more revenue.

-• Merchant cash advance: If you run a small business where you get lots of credit card transactions, a merchant cash advance can help keep money flowing.
-This type of loan is based on the volume of your monthly transactions and gives you an advance of up to 125% of your anticipated volume.
-You then steadily repay it over the next month with specific terms.
+• Merchant cash advance: If you run a small business with many credit card transactions, a merchant cash advance can help keep money flowing.
+This type of loan is based on the volume of your monthly transactions and gives you an advance of up to 125 percent of your anticipated volume.

-• Invoice factoring: Invoice factoring is a unique way of increasing cash within your business by leveraging money that’s already owed to your business.
-It works like this: You sell any outstanding invoices you have to a factoring company in return for a lump sum (usually 70% to 90% of the total amount).
-You’re then able to use this cash as you see fit.
+• Invoice factoring: Invoice factoring is a unique way to boost cash flow by leveraging money you’re owed.
+You sell outstanding invoices to a factoring company in return for a lump sum (usually 70 to 90 percent of the total amount).
+You can use this cash as you see fit.

-• Business credit cards: In some cases, a simple business credit card can be used as a line of credit to fund business purchases.
-However, much like personal credit cards, business credit must be used with extreme caution and discipline; otherwise, costs can get out of hand.
+• Business credit cards: In some cases, a business credit card can serve as a line of credit to fund business purchases.
+However, like personal credit cards, business credit must be used with extreme caution and discipline; otherwise, costs can get out of hand.

-• Term loans: A term loan is a very basic type of loan that operates much like a student loan or home mortgage.
-The business borrows a lump sum upfront and is then required to repay it in weekly or monthly installments over a predetermined period of time.
+• Term loans: A term loan is a basic loan that operates much like a student loan or home mortgage.
+The business borrows a lump sum upfront and must repay it in weekly or monthly installments over a predetermined period.

-• Personal loans: While it’s not always the first option business owners pursue, personal loans can be used for business purchases and expenses (so long as the lender doesn’t have restrictions that state otherwise).
-Personal loans are considered unsecured debt and are widely used for a variety of purposes.
+• Personal loans: While they’re not always the first option business owners pursue, personal loans can be used for business purchases and expenses (as long as the lender doesn’t have restrictions that state otherwise).
+They are considered unsecured debt and are widely used for various purposes.

 Did You Know?Did you know

-Alternative lenders are more willing than banks to work with business borrowers with challenged credit.
-You may pay more in interest as a result, but if the advantages of borrowing the money outweigh the costs, it may be worth it.
+Alternative lenders are more willing than banks to work with business borrowers with credit challenges.
+You may pay more interest to alternative lenders, but if the advantages outweigh the costs, it may be worth it.

 SBA loan